 How to Install Smart DNS on Samsung Smart TV – VPN Alternative

-Here’s how you can configure Smart DNS on your Samsung Smart TV.
+This is how you configure Smart DNS on your Samsung Smart TV.

 - Next, go to Network.